Flamenco Explained - You Can Learn Flamenco Guitar

 Flamenco Explained - The Guitarist's Survival Guide, is the first book that breaks down the inner workings of flamenco and helps the guitarist truly understand this amazing art form.
 Flamenco Explained presents the underlying architecture of flamenco in a new way that is accessible to all musicians and prepares the aspiring guitarist to accompany flamenco dance and cante and communicate with other flamenco musicians.
 Flamenco Explained has already been used as the foundation for Berklee College of Music's first ever flamenco guitar class.

-The Flamenco Explained Summer Technique Bootcamp is all about learning the principles of good practice (and applying them, of course!) so you can move your playing to the next level.
-Explore the principles of relaxation & stability and provide you with materials you can use to get to work right away.
+Download the .pdf Materials for this here: https://flamencoexplained.com/tabs-and-notation/ The Flamenco Explained Summer Technique Bootcamp is all about learning the principles of good practice (and applying them, of course!) so you can move your playing to the next level.
+We explore the principles of relaxation & stability and provide you with materials you can use to get to work right away.

 These are the chords to the first 2/3 or so of Etude #1 by Heitor Villa Lobos.
 It's just a ton of six string voicings, so it's a great bunch of chords to learn for working on all kinds of right hand stuff.
 Flamenco players have been using these for ages, so I encourage you to also learn them as w...